Binay005X/Credit-Card-Fraud-Detection/README.md

   1. Used Power Transformer to mitigate skewness

-  2. Used SMOTE to balance the Class
+  2. Used SMOTE to balance the Class imbalance

 # Conclusion